January 15, 2026 • Buyer Guide • By Melissa Hoff

-Trying to pick between a brand‑new build and a resale home in Parkland?
+Trying to pick between a brand-new build and a resale home in Parkland?
 You are not alone.
-Parkland’s mix of gated, master‑planned communities and larger estate neighborhoods gives you great options, but the best fit depends on your timeline, budget, and how much customization you want.
-In this guide, you will compare the real tradeoffs on timing, incentives, warranties, HOA and CDD fees, financing, inspections, and resale value so you can move forward with clarity.
-Let’s dive in.
+Parkland's mix of master-planned communities and custom estates means buyers face this decision often.
+This guide breaks down the key factors so you can move forward with clarity.

 Parkland at a glance